Super XMAS Mega Sale ! SHOP NOW

 Hydrotherapy can benefit you in a variety of ways.
 The warmth of the water relaxes your muscles and relieves joint pain.
 This allows you to work out more effectively as the weight of your body is supported by the water.
 This helps to reduce discomfort and promote the joint's range of motion.

-Is Hydrotherapy The Same As Swimming?
+Is Hydrotherapy the Same as Swimming?

 Although it appears to be the same as swimming, the difference is that the individual is required to complete various exercise exercises while in a pool of warm water, which is approximately 33–36 degrees Celsius.
 This temperature range is substantially warmer than a typical swimming pool, which has a temperature range of 26°C to 28°C.